Amazon rebrands Project Kuiper as Amazon Leo, signaling progress in satellite internet.

 Sign-up available for updates

-Future of Amazon Leo’s satellite service
+Amazon Leo’s satellite internet service integrates three main elements:

 Alex Chen is a senior technology journalist with a decade of experience exploring the ever-evolving world of emerging technologies, cloud computing, hardware engineering, and AI-powered tools.